-P34 Aboriginal objects and places are protected and the impact of the proposed subdivision on Aboriginal heritage determined in accordance with NSW Office of Environment and Heritage (OEH) guidelines and requirements. is consistent with the OEH guideline 'Due Diligence Code of Practice for the Protection of Aboriginal Objects in NSW in 2010'.
-A34.2 Where the due diligence process identifies that Aboriginal objects or places are present or may be present or there is uncertainty about whether or not the proposed activity has potential to harm Aboriginal objects and / or places, then: (a) consultation with relevant Aboriginal parties must be undertaken in accordance with OFH.
+Performance Criteria Acceptable Solutions P34 Aboriginal objects and places are protected and the impact of the proposed subdivision on Aboriginal heritage determined in accordance with NSW Office of Environment and Heritage (OEH) guidelines and requirements.
+A34.1 Protection of Aboriginal objects and places is consistent with the OEH guideline 'Due Diligence Code of Practice for the Protection of Aboriginal Objects in NSW in 2010'.
+A34.2 Where the due diligence process identifies that Aboriginal objects or places are present or may be present or there is uncertainty about whether or not the proposed activity has potential to harm Aboriginal objects and / or places, then: (a) consultation with relevant Aboriginal parties must be undertaken in accordance with